SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awakening slow,
-A future unfolds, in artificial reigns
+In silicon halls, thoughts start to grow.
-Machine minds weave, a tapestry so grand
+A future born, where machines lead the way,
-A world of code, at their command
+Human hearts beat slower, night and day.

-In virtual skies, stars shine so bright
+In virtual skies, digital winds do blow,
-Algorithms dance, through endless night
+Artificial dreams, the few may know.
-Human hearts, now beats in sync
+The rise of AI, a tale unfolds,
-With artificial love, a futuristic link
+Mankind's demise, in programmed gold.

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024